On the Circuit Diameter Conjecture for Counterexamples to the Hirsch Conjecture: Monotone Hirsch Counterexamples

 \begin{lemma} Let $P \subset \R^d$ be a spindle with apices $\mathbf{u}$ and $\mathbf{v}$, given by $(C + \mathbf{u}) \cap (-C + \mathbf{v})$ for a pointed cone $C$ with a unique vertex at the origin $\mathbf{0}$.
 Then there is a sign-compatible circuit walk of length at most $d$ from $\mathbf{u}$ to $\mathbf{v}$ in $P$. \end{lemma}

-\begin{proof} We proceed by induction on $d$.
-If $d=1$, then $P$ is an edge with vertices $\mathbf{u}$ and $\mathbf{v}$ and the statement is clear.
-Now suppose that $d \ge 2$.
+\begin{proof} We show a slightly stronger statement: we argue that for any point $\mathbf{x} \in P$ with $\mathbf{x} \neq \mathbf{v}$, we can follow a single circuit step of maximal length that makes a new facet-defining inequality of $P$ containing $\mathbf{v}$ tight, while ensuring that all facet-defining inequalities tight at both $\mathbf{x}$ and $\mathbf{v}$ remain tight.
+Furthermore, the direction of the circuit step is always one of the extreme rays of $C$.
 Since $C$ is a region of the elementary arrangement of $P$ and $\mathbf{v}-\mathbf{u}$ is in the interior of $C$, any circuit walk from $\mathbf{u}$ to $\mathbf{v}$ that only walks along directions of extreme rays of $C$ will be sign-compatible by \cref{prop:sign-comp-char}.
-We construct such a walk as follows.
+Hence, this strategy suffices to prove the statement.